Arc flash studies and compliance: What’s legally required—and what’s best practice in 2025?

 Best practice is:

-Review your arc flash study at least every five years.
+• Review or have a qualified person review your arc flash study at least every five years.
+Be sure to date your reviews to help with auditing.

 Following NFPA 70E helps protect your workers and demonstrates due diligence if OSHA ever investigates.